-To receive a Diploma in Business Administration, students must complete 24.0 semester credit hours (704 clock hours).
-This Diploma program can be completed in 8 months for full-time students.
+To receive a Bachelor of Science Degree in Early Childhood Education, students must complete 81.0 semester credit hours in their core courses and 39.0 semester credit hours in general education courses for a total of 120.0 semester credit hours.
+This Bachelor of Science Degree program can be completed in 40 months for full-time students.